 As Basic As You Want It

 Nonprofit organizations might not stretch the limits of a phone system the way a for-profit one does.
-Typically, a nonprofit's needed features are the standard fare that hosted VoIP solutions offer: auto attendants, waiting queues, ring groups, voicemail boxes.
+Typically, a not-for-profit's needed features are the standard fare that hosted VoIP solutions offer: auto attendants, waiting queues, ring groups, voicemail boxes.
 So don't be duped into committing to an on-premise phone system solution with overblown bells and whistles.
-With hosted VoIP, you can add those features on your non-profit's timeframe - not the phone provider's.
+With a cloud phone system, you can add those features on your non-profit's timeframe - not the phone provider's.

 Growth and Ease of Use